drapergeek/fixme/README.md

 Rails Task
 ----------

+* Run `rake db:migrate && rake db:test:prepare` to get the database setup.
+You
+  will not need to any columns or tables to the database.

 The `rake` command, will run all the specs in the project.
 You should make all the specs pass.